 After winning a slew of awards and nominations at film festivals and other key industry events around the world—including a World Cinema Grand Jury Prize nomination at Sundance—you would think that Carlos Moreno’s Colombian crime world drama Dog Eat Dog would have the legs to sustain a single-cinema theatrical release.
 And you would be wrong.

-Since co-directing The Blair Witch Project—the indie movie whose success all other indie movies attempt to re-create—in 1999, Daniel Myrick has kept a relatively low profile, directing just a couple of other films, most of which have gone straight to DVD.
+Since co-directing The Blair Witch Project—the indie movie whose success all other indie movies attempt to recreate—in 1999, Daniel Myrick has kept a relatively low profile, directing just a few other films.
 But in March of 2009, IFC Films gave this sci-fi flick a limited theatrical release.
 Very limited.
 It spent a week in just one theater in New York, where it earned a grand total of $95.
 But there’s a little bit of conflicting info here: While sources like Box Office Mojo list this as its only box office take, IMDb’s stats show that it earned slightly north of $2 million when it was released in L.A. one month later.

 “Ghastly” kind of says it all.
 This 1950s-inspired sci-fi musical—which stars Creed Bratton (a.k.a.
 Creed from The Office)—may have nabbed five awards on the American film festival circuit, but it only managed to scare up $117 during the week it spent in a single theater in Kansas City, Kansas in October 2012.
 Maybe that’s because it had screened at the Kansas International Film Festival less than three weeks earlier?
 In the spring of 2013, Johnny tried again, placing the movie in six theaters over the course of four weeks.
 While it managed to break the $1000 mark in revenues when it showed in two theaters in L.A. ($1356 to be exact), its total run earned back just $2436 of its estimated $2 million budget.